nikthefix/Lilygo_Support_T_Display_Amoled_1.43inch_round_LVGL/README.md

-Demo for Lilygo 1.43" round amoled board.
+Demo template for Lilygo 1.43" round amoled board.
 Please see notes at top of .ino file.